2025-26 Staff

 Giovanna Calderon is a first-year Master of Public Administration (MPA) student concentrating in Non-Profit Management.
 She works full-time as a Senior Program Associate and DOJ Partially Accredited Representative with the Children’s Program at Amica Center for Immigrant Rights.
 Giovanna holds an MA in Ethics, Peace, and Global Studies; a BA in Law and Society; and certificates in Politics, Policy, and Law as well as Advanced Leadership Studies from American University.
 Her research focuses on policies related to housing and immigration, with a particular focus on Unaccompanied Children.
 Giovanna lives in Washington, DC, where she enjoys spending time outdoors, baking, or visiting her dog, Dolce, in New York!

-Samantha Cotter is a second-year Master of Public Policy student concentrating in Social Policy.
-She has a background in policy, advocacy, and nonprofit fundraising.
+Samantha Marcotte is a second-year Master of Public Policy student concentrating in Social Policy with a background in policy, advocacy, and nonprofit fundraising.
 Samantha graduated from American University in 2021 with a BA in Political Science and a certificate in Leadership Studies.
-In her free time, she enjoys walking her pitbull Quinny around D.C., reading thrillers/nonfiction/essays, and attending yoga classes.
+Throughout her time at GWU, Samantha has worked at the National Partnership for Women & Families, the American Sustainable Business Network, and the Data Foundation, where she has contributed to multiple research projects and had her writing published.
+In her free time, she enjoys walking her pitbull Quinny around D.C., reading thrillers/nonfiction/essays, and doing yoga classes.

 Leo Martin is a second-year MPA student concentrating in Politics, Policy, and Administration.
 Originally from the United Kingdom, he grew up in Sydney, Australia, and earned his undergraduate degree in History from Carleton College.
 Since graduating in 2018, Leo has held a variety of roles with Democratic campaigns and political action committees, and currently works for the American Federation of State, County, and Municipal Employees (AFSCME).
 His policy interests include macroeconomics, labor rights, and transit.
 He is also passionate about classic films.